Starting high school

 The website Reachout has lots of info for young people who are having tough times.

-http://au.reachout.com/ There are lots of articles that might be useful for you when you are starting high school or changing school such as:
+https://au.reachout.com/ There are lots of articles that might be useful for you when you are starting high school or changing school

 Leaving primary school